How much does a tutor cost?

 Frequency of payments: If your child needs multiple lessons, ask if you are expected to pay per lesson or inquire about the possibility of a reduced price if you purchase a month’s (or other hefty amount) worth of lessons.

 A tutoring center, also referred to as a corporate tutor, will typically cost more than a private or online tutor.
-On average, you can expect to pay between $45 - $60 per hour, depending on the subject area and instructor’s level of expertise.
+On average, you can expect to pay between $45 - $80 per hour, depending on where you live, the subject area and the instructor’s level of expertise.

 A tutoring or learning center typically offers a list of classes and corresponding rates.
 For instance, at Sylvan Learning Center, basic academic tutoring for K-12 students starts at $45 per hour.
 This price increases depending on frequency and subject.
 A one-time registration fee is usually involved at tutoring centers, as well as assessment fees and the cost of materials.
 Tutoring centers will usually require payment in advance of the first session.